 Just a note: chipotles in adobo add a great smoky flavor, but they are super spicy, so I like to start with one.
 You can always mince up a second pepper and stir it in towards the end of cooking if you’d like more spice.

-Pulled Pork Enchiladas with Creamy Green Chile Sauce
+Be sure to save this recipe for Pulled Pork Enchiladas with Creamy Green Chile Sauce to your favorite Pinterest board for later.

 - 1 (1.5-2 lb.) pork tenderloin